andrasq/node-restiq/Readme.md

 - describe the built-in restify compatibily adapter
 - make restiq apps emit the underlying http server events
 - make RestifyqRest only relay events if listened for (to maintain correct semantics)
-- write requireParams(opts) that returns a middleware function that looks for required/optional/unknown params
+- write buildRequireParams(opts) that returns a middleware function that looks for required/optional/unknown params
 - double-check the restify compatibility calls, only pass the arguments that exist!  else code that uses arguments.length will break
 - make request processing time out to close the connection (w/o response) after ?
 60 sec ?
 - call versioning?
 - add app.set(), app.get(), app.delete() methods for key/value properties
-- app.use() has a two-argument form?  (path, handler) ?
+- app.use() has a two-argument form?  (path, handler) ? (...express?)
 - missing app.head() method
 - key off of "Accept: text/plain" etc headers for encoding format to use
 - ? allow routing regexp routes ?
 - handle both base64 and json-array Buffer (binary) data
-- build the std errors with Function(), to create actual named constructor functions
 - should support gzipped responses, 'Accept-Encoding: gzip' (chunked only!)
 - expose reg.log to mw functions
 - split rlib into misc and mw
-- move restify compat code out of restiq into separate file
 - (Q: how to pass app state in to steps? attach app to req? or ...cleaner?)
 - ? accept routeName handlers, to hand off to another call (... conditionally??)
 - compat: look for Accept-Version: header (and InvalidVersion error)